-Anmore South is estimated to bring an annual net fiscal benefit of \$1.29 million to the Village, with a revenue impact of \$3.93 million and cost impact of \$2.32 million (\$2.63 million not accounting for the Police Service Tax).
-However, while fire service costs are not part of the Village budget, they also represent an additional cost for local taxpayers.
-After accounting for an increase of \$914,000 in fire service costs, there is an annual net fiscal benefit of \$696,000 per year from Anmore South.
+Anmore South is estimated to bring a net fiscal benefit of nearly \$1.2 million to the Village, with a revenue impact of \$3.9 million and cost impact (including policing) of \$2.7 million.
+Fire service costs are not part of the Village budget but represent an additional cost for local taxpayers and replace potential taxing room for the Village.

+After removing the current \$313,000 police service tax paid by Anmore taxpayers, plus the increase of \$914,000 in fire service costs, reduces to the net fiscal benefit to \$585,000 per year from Anmore South.
+These funds expand the financial options open to the Village, which may include creating new or improved services, accelerating the renewal of Village infrastructure, or reducing taxes.